-Narcotics (Opioids) Information– Visit the official website for the Drug Enforcement Administration (DEA) to learn more about opioids, their effects and the penalties for possessing or selling them.
-Access the site to learn the origins of opioids, drug fact sheets for certain opioids, opioid related statistics, and more.
+Narcotics (Opioids) Information– Visit the official website for the Drug Enforcement Administration (DEA) to learn more about opioids, their effects, and the penalties for possessing or selling them.
+Access the site to learn the origins of opioids, drug fact sheets for certain opioids, opioid-related statistics, and more.

 Fentanyl Defense Attorney in Des Moines, Iowa

-The penalties for possession or sale of fentanyl are incredibly serious and could result in years behind bars as well as enormous fines.
+The penalties for the possession or sale of fentanyl are incredibly serious and could result in years behind bars as well as enormous fines.
 Thankfully, you have the right to gain legal representation to fight your charges and avoid these devastating consequences.
 Get started securing your rights and future today by simply calling McCarthy & Hamrock, P.C..